 Read other reviews here on Amazon

-While it’s not the most powerful unit on our list, these clippers from Liberex are lightweight, portable, and easy to use.
+While not the most powerful unit on our list, these clippers from Liberex are lightweight, portable, and easy to use.

 It’s lightweight with an ergonomic grip, so you should have no problem working on your own hair.
 Additionally, it doesn’t make much noise, making it ideal for use at any time of day or night in a full household.